• Project

 • Team :

-In 2019, Professor Philippe Robert's project to assess the impact of board games on the relationship between patients suffering from Alzheimer's disease or related conditions and their caregivers or family members was selected in the first call for projects launched by Game in Lab.
-This project highlighted interesting results for both institutions and families, leading to the development of the Access+ range, a collection of board games designed to be accessible and adapted for individuals with cognitive impairments.
+In 2019, in its first call for projects, Game in Lab selected Prof. Philippe Robert's project to assess the impact of board games on the relationship between patients with Alzheimer's disease or related conditions and their caregivers or family members.
+This project revealed interesting results for both institutions and families, leading to the development of Access+, a range of board games designed to be accessible and adapted for individuals with cognitive impairments.

-Project presentation
+Project overview

 Methodology

-The project is conducted in three phases:
+This search is conducted in three stages:

-• A survey of professionals to assess the relevance of using adapted board games in their practice with seniors.
+• A survey of professionals to assess the relevance of using adapted board games in their practice with seniors

-These results led to the creation of Access+, a range of accessible and inclusive board games.
+These results led to the creation of Access+ , a range of accessible and inclusive board games.

-Consult the research projects funded by Game in Lab
+Discover more projects supported by Game in Lab